Facebook has launched Audience Optimization to benefit brands in two primary ways:

 The image above comes from Facebook.
 I just started testing this myself and have incomplete results, otherwise I’d share from my own page.

-You can click along the top headlines for Reach, Link Click Rate, Share Rate, and Like Rate for detailed information.
+You can click along the top headlines for Reach, The link click metric measures all clicks on links that drive users to properties on and off of Facebook.
+Rate, Share Rate, and Like Rate for detailed information.

 In the example above, we can see that the Jet Blue Airways interest had a nearly 10% link click rate.
 Overall, the link click rate for all interest tags was 5.8%.